+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 SHIBUYA

-Also take the opportunity to visit the Hachikō statue – dedicated to the dog Hachikō.
-The legend and story of Hachikō has been made into a film and praised worldwide.
+Also, take the opportunity to visit the Hachikō statue – dedicated to the dog Hachikō.
+The legend and story of Hachikō have been made into a film and praised worldwide.
 The statue can be found outside Shibuya Station.

 Fuji q highland park